Sage-Bionetworks/DCA-Data-Ingress-Docs/faq.md

 Q: How do I upload a \<dataset type> dataset?

-A: Please follow the standard operating procedures for data upload: [Data Ingress SOP](https://github.com/Sage-Bionetworks/HTAN-data-ingress-documentation-draft/blob/master/DOCUMENTATION.md).
+A: Please follow the steps for for data upload: [Step 1 - Upload Your Data](step-1).

 <br/>